GSA/devsecops-ebs-backup/README.md

     terraform apply
     ````

-The address that was configured in the variable "ebs_backup_sns_subscription_address" will be asked to confirm the SNS subscription in email.
+The address that was configured in the variable "ebs_backup_sns_subscription_addresses" will be asked to confirm the SNS subscription in email.
 You MUST confirm with the link in the email to receive notifications from the Lambda scripts.

 ## Attribution